shankarj67/30DaysOfFLCode/README.md

 - [An online comic on Federated Learning, by Google AI](https://federated.withgoogle.com/) - Google AI came up with this fun online comic on Federated Learning which is a great resource for beginners starting their journey in the field of Federated Learning.
 Great for building up the motivation to learn FL.

 - [Federated Learning and Privacy](https://dl.acm.org/doi/pdf/10.1145/3500240) - This article provides a brief introduction to key concepts in federated learning and analytics with an emphasis on how privacy technologies may be combined in real-world systems and how their use charts a path toward societal benefit from aggregate statistics in new domains and with minimized risk to individuals and to the organizations who are custodians of the data.

+- [Import AI 393: 10B distributed training run; China VS the chip embargo; and moral hazards of AI development](https://jack-clark.net/2024/12/03/import-ai-393-10b-distributed-training-run-china-vs-the-chip-embargo-and-moral-hazards-of-ai-development/) - Interesting article about the future of decentralised training

 ### Courses